Sam Bailey: Early life

 Bailey was born in Bexley, London, to Ronnie (1950–2008) and Jackie Bailey.
 She has two brothers, Charlie and Danny.
 Ronnie died from oral cancer in 2008.

 Bailey grew up in Sidcup, London, and attended Cleeve Park School and Bexley College.
 Before auditioning for The X Factor, she worked as a prison officer at HMP Gartree. near Market Harborough, Leicestershire.
 In an interview on Daybreak the day after winning, Bailey said that she would quit her job at the Prison.

 Career

+Early career

 In 1996, then 18-year-old Bailey formed the ska duo Girls Next Door with her friend Julie Nunney and they recorded a song called "Too Late", which was produced by Right Said Fred bassist Clyde Ward.
 It was reported that Simon Cowell heard the song when he was shopping at his local Asda, but turned the duo down because they were not on television, but Bailey later said that this story was not true.